 “Now!”
 Wade whispered, pointing ahead to the open doors.

-Anna broke into a scampering run, with Wade right behind.
+Anna broke into a run, with Wade right behind.
 Time seemed to slow as he heard the (to him) deafening crunch of sand and grit with every footstep.

 But just as suddenly, Anna had darted through the open doors, and a moment later Wade did the same.
 The brisk, chill night air hit him like a blessing, driving away his anxiety.